risc0/risc0/website/docs/zkvm/quickstart.md

 #### Tip: Leveraging Developer Mode

-We recommend using [developer mode] while working on your project, as it will eliminate the time for verifying a receipt and consequently enabling faster iterations on the code.
+We recommend using [developer mode] while working on your project, as it will eliminate the time for proving a receipt and consequently enabling faster iterations on the code.
 In order to enable developer mode, you need to set the environment variable `RISC0_DEV_MODE=1` when executing your project. (other possible values are `true` and `yes`).
 For more information about this mode, please see the FAQ on ['What is developer mode and how can I use it safely?'].

 Example: